WCAM-2P/WCAM-2P/README.md

 The continuum flickers.
 The imagination conjures the phenomenal from the resonant.
 We discern at first the edges and then the constellation of the significant.
 A thought unfurls and we begin wander the desert in search of lost memory.
 An imago of preceding.
 A self unrealized.
 We chase figments across the sands.
 Our trysts colour our nights.
 We stumble past wonder and cross mystery.
 We emerge from strand amid stalks of wheat.
 We hear a rustling off in the distance, and draw to the siren of the train.
 We begin forget ourselves.
 And recall flashes of the dream.

-The train.
+A train.
 A line.
 A gradient.
 An expression of the abstract.
-A species of the genus.
+A genus of the species.